ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-4-array-algorithms.rst

 .. activecode:: minmax
    :language: java

    The code below finds the minimum (smallest element) in an array.
-Try it in the |Java visualizer|.
+Try it in the |Java visualizer| with the CodeLens button.
 Can you change it to find the maximum element instead?
 Can you also compute the average of the elements?
    ~~~~
    public class MinMax
    {